 - Read and respond to all correspondence from the Office of Disability Services.

 - Self-identify in a timely manner, meeting deadlines and allowing reasonable time for review of documentation and implementation arrangements prior to the need for accommodations.
+Accommodations will not be implemented retroactively.

 - Follow University procedures when receiving accommodations including any procedures which require interaction with professors or staff.